Did you know?

 Vaquitas have an incredibly small geographic range.
 It has been described by some as the smallest of any marine animal.
 The species lives only in the northern part of the Gulf of California in Mexico.
 That is, within a 1,519 square mile radius.
 It includes the Delta of the Colorado River Biosphere Reserve, a diverse and bountiful area that includes numerous species of marine and terrestrial animals.

 They prefer the shallow waters of these areas, less than 490 feet in depth.
 There, they can find a great deal of food.
-Sometimes, they are mistaken for dolphins when their long dorsal fins sticking out of the water near the shore.
+Sometimes, they are mistaken for dolphins when their long dorsal fins stick out of the water near the shore.

 Two vaquitas swimming together